 IET accredited courses offer some great benefits, so keep them in mind when deciding which course is for you.

 With thousands of courses covering engineering and technology topics, you can become overwhelmed by the options available to you.
-As you pin down those most relevant to your career aspirations you consider many things.
+As you pin down those most relevant to your career aspirations you must consider several key issues.

 Deliberations should include where the course is held, what kind of a course it is, and many often consider the kudos; the reputation, which comes with the university and course you're considering.

 When deciding which programme is best for you, ensure it is an IET accredited degree course.

-When a university or college programme becomes accredited, this means it will have been audited and tested to be sure that it reaches a standard to be benchmarked as a course that offers its students a top level of education.
+When a university or college programme becomes accredited, this means it will have been audited and tested to be sure that it reaches a standard to be benchmarked as a course that offers its students the best possible education.

 Any department that has recently undergone an accreditation visit will tell you it's not just a case of ticking some boxes, it requires a lot of hard work.

 The criteria the programme has to meet is based on requirements of the Engineering Council UK [new window] - the same organisation that sets the requirements for EngTech, ICTTech, IEng and CEng status.

 Areas that are looked at in-depth include projects, staffing, resources, quality assurance, student support and most importantly the programme's structure and technical depth.

 The benefits to you, the student, are numerous.
 Firstly, you can tell that the course is on par with others within the UK and internationally.
 This is because it has been peer assessed and so you'll be comfortable in the knowledge that the department cares about your future.